Bangalore

 2. Then both the template and specimen are placed on the platform where the fabric is underneath.

-3. Now both are slowly pushed forward
+3. Now both are slowly being pushed forward.

-6. Each specimen is tested 3 times
+6. Each specimen is tested 3 times.

 7. Finally, mean values for the bending length of warp and weft directions are calculated.